SOS Children's Village Ciudad Ojeda

 SOS Children's Village Ciudad Ojeda is one of four locations where we work in Venezuela.
 Around 480,000 children in the country have lost either one or both of their parents.
 Many of them grow up without support and lead a life under extremely difficult socioeconomic circumstances.
 Without receiving an education, the child's future chances of breaking the cycle of poverty are fairly slim.
 Every child at our SOS Children's Villages is unique, as is his or her life story.
 What all the children we care for have in common is that they need support and protection in order to get the chance in life they deserve.
-In the SOS Children's Village, children who have lost parental care and neglected children from poor or marginalised families are able to grow up in a loving environment.
+In the SOS Children's Village, children who have lost parental care and neglected children from under pressured or marginalized families are able to grow up in a loving environment.

 What we do in Ciudad Ojeda

 Young people receiving support from SOS co-workers (photo: A. Gabriel)